 While the serotonin supplements we’ve discussed are safe on their own, not all of them can safely be taken with antidepressants or with each other.

-It’s possible to raise your serotonin level too high which puts you at risk for a potentially dangerous condition known as serotonin syndrome.
-(56)
+It’s possible to raise your serotonin level too high, putting you at risk for a potentially dangerous condition known as serotonin syndrome.
+(62)